andgineer/ellipsize/README.md

 Refining large Python objects significantly for appealing visualization is handy, especially for managing AWS outputs and similar tasks.

+Additionally, it prevents you from accidentally printing megabytes of text.

 # Documentation

 [ellipsize](https://andgineer.github.io/ellipsize/en/)